Parag09/GoDaddyAssignment/README.md

 This app fetches all GoDaddy public repositories and presents them in a way that doesn’t make your eyes bleed:

-Fast list view using virtualization
+Fast list view using virtualization and code splitting.

 Detailed pages for each repo